Cherry Tree, Pennsylvania: History

 Cherry Tree was named for a large cherry tree that stood at the confluence of Cush Cushion Creek and the West Branch of the Susquehanna River.
 The tree marked the eastern boundary of the territory acquired by the Penn family from the Six Nations of the Iroquois at the Treaty of Fort Stanwix on November 5, 1768.
 The boundary, called the "purchase line", extended from the cherry tree westward to the current site of Kittanning on the Allegheny River.

+Over time the original cherry tree was washed away along with other identifying features.
+But in 1849 the three counties adjoining the site, Indiana, Clearfield and Cambria, appointed surveyors to identify the tree's former location.
+Having done so, the surveyors then recommended erecting a monument.
+Because local people wanted the state of Pennsylvania to pay nothing happened until 1893 when the state appropriated $1,500.
+E.R.
+Carr & Co. of Quincy, Mass. was awarded the contract for the 35 foot high granite column and the monument was unveiled on Nov.
+16, 1894.
+A war memorial was subsequently added nearby.
+Today the monument can be found at the corner of Maple Street and Front Street on Pennsylvania Route 580.

 Cherry Tree was a center of the lumber industry in the later 19th century.

 Geography

 Cherry Tree is situated mostly in a valley near the headwaters of West Branch of the Susquehanna River where the river is fed by Cush Cushion Creek.

 The borough is located at (40.726420, -78.807558) in the eastern corner of Indiana County where it intersects with Clearfield and Cambria Counties.

 According to the United States Census Bureau, the borough has a total area of 0.5 sqmi, all land.